As a Young Driver, Can I Find Cheap Car Insurance?

-After acing the tricky written test and passing the nerve-wracking road test, you’re officially a licensed driver!
-With the exciting road trips ahead, it’s time to get insured—without breaking the bank.
-The question is: does cheap car insurance for drivers under 25 exist?
-The answer is: not exactly.
 On average, parents see a premium increase of 111% after adding a teen driver to their auto insurance policy.
 If you’re paying for your insurance on a policy separate from your parents, you’re looking at an even higher cost.
 However, know that there are reasons why getting cheap car insurance for teens and young drivers is so tough and know that there are still ways you can save money.

-Drivers Under 25 are High-Risk Drivers
+Are Drivers Under 25 Considered High-Risk Drivers?

-1. Get a Multi-Car Policy
+1. Get on Your Parent’s Insurance Policy

 Many insurance companies offer discounted rates for multi-car policies, so adding your car to your parents’ policy is one of the best ways to save money on car insurance.
 Instead of purchasing your own car insurance policy, find out if your parents are willing to add you to their policy.
 This is one of the best ways to save money on auto insurance costs for young drivers.